nmikhol/apisupport_hosted_fields/README.md

 Use the navigation bar to head to both parts of the integration.

-`Create Transactions` will bring you back to the Hosted Fields checkout page while
+`Create Transactions` will bring you back to the Hosted Fields checkout page

 `Transaction Search` will display the last 3 months of transactions for the connected sandbox account